Þórir Þorbjarnarson: Return to KR (2021)

 At the conclusion of his college career, Þórir rejoined KR in April 2021.
 He appeared in six regular seasons games, averaging 6.7 points, 4.0 rebounds and 3.0 assists, scoring a season high 18 points in a 96-85 victory against Stjarnan on 6 May.
 In the best-of-five first round of the playoffs, KR faced Reykjavík rivals Valur.
 In game five of the series, Þórir scored 15 points in the narrow 89-86 win.
 KR was eliminated semi-finals 0-3 against first seeded Keflavík.
 In the playoffs, Þórir averaged 8.3 points, 5.1 rebounds and 1.5 assists in 8 games.

 He started the following season with KR.
 On 12 November he posted 28 points, 15 rebounds and 8 assists in an overtime victory against Stjarnan in the Úrvalsdeild.
 In 8 Úrvalsdeild games he averaged 15.9 points, 10.5 rebounds and 4.8 assists per game.

 Landstede Hammers (2021–2022)

-On December 6, 2021, Þórir signed with Landstede Hammers of the BNXT League.
-He made his debut on December 8, in an away game against Aris Leeuwarden.
+On 6 December 2021 Þórir signed with Landstede Hammers of the BNXT League.
+He made his debut on 8 December in an away game against Aris Leeuwarden.

-Oviedo CB (2022–present)
+Oviedo CB (2022–2023)

 In August 2022, Þórir signed with Oviedo CB of the Spanish LEB Oro.

+Tindastóll (2023–2024)

+On 17 July 2023, Þórir returned to Iceland and signed with reigning national champions Tindastóll.

+Return to KR (2024–present)

+In August 2024, Þórir returned to KR on a 2-year contract.
+He led the Úrvalsdeild in assists per game for the 2024–2025 season.